mjcasy/infohet/README.md

 }
 ```

+Feature Selection based on Het, the information content in gene
-Feature Selection.
-The Het of each gene is found and adjusted for
+expression.
+The Het of each gene is found and adjusted for sparsity.
-sparsity.
-Genes with excessive Het compared to simulation of the null
+Genes with excessive Het compared to simulation of the null are
-are identified for selection.
+identified for selection.
+The null distribution is either a discrete
+uniform or a multinomial with probabilities in proportion to cell count
+depths (default).

 ``` r
 Het <- getHet(CountsMatrix)